marek/gittrees/README.md

 submodules vs subtrees
 --------
-They are very similar in that they both allow you to import another repository as a sub branch.
+Both allow you to import another repository as a sub branch.

 ##### submodules #####
-git defines submodules in the `<project>/.gitmodules` file.
+By running `git submodule add <url> <path>`, git stores the submodules definitions in the `<project>/.gitmodules` file.
 When you clone a project or checkout a branch, the submodule code is not checked out by default.
-You need to explicitly pull in source using the `git submodule` command.
+You need to explicitly pull in source using the `git submodule update --init` command.

 Every time you clone a project these submodules remain defined.